kirixvelu/project-108/src/blog/article-9.md

 ---
-title: Death Threat from Corporate Welfare Bums
+title: Existential Threat of Corporate Welfare
 description: Structural capitalism colonize labour wealth at the expense of humanity
 date: 2021-04-21
 category: "corporate"